Andreean26/wms_fe/README.md

 ## 📄 License

-MIT License - feel free to use this project for learning purposes.
+MIT License - this is for company test.